Jessica Pegula vs. Anna Blinkova: Prediction and Match Betting Odds | China Open

 Jessica Pegula vs. Anna Blinkova Trends and Insights

-- Pegula has played 67 matches over the past 12 months (across all court types), and 20.9 games per match.
+- Pegula has played 67 matches over the past 12 months across all court surfaces, and 20.9 games per match.

-- Pegula has played 47 matches on hard courts over the past year, and 20.8 games per match.
+- Through 47 matches over the past year on hard courts, Pegula has played 20.8 games per match and won 58.0% of them.

-- In the past 12 months, Blinkova has played 56 total matches (across all court types), winning 51.5% of the games.
-She averages 21.4 games per match and 9.4 games per set.
+- In her 55 matches in the past 12 months across all court surfaces, Blinkova is averaging 21.5 games per match and winning 51.4% of those games.

-- In 35 matches on hard courts in the past 12 months, Blinkova has averaged 21.3 games per match and 9.6 games per set, winning 51.5% of those games.
+- Blinkova has averaged 21.4 games per match and 9.6 games per set in 34 matches on hard courts in the past year, winning 51.3% of those games.

-- Pegula and Blinkova have met once dating back to 2015, in the Credit One Charleston Open Round of 32.
-Pegula won that bout 6-2, 6-0.
+- In the one match between Pegula and Blinkova dating back to 2015, in the Credit One Charleston Open Round of 32, Pegula was victorious 6-2, 6-0.

-- In two sets between Pegula and Blinkova, Pegula has yet to drop one.
+- In terms of sets, Pegula has taken two versus Blinkova (100.0%), while Blinkova has claimed zero.

-- Pegula and Blinkova have matched up in 14 total games, with Pegula winning 12 and Blinkova securing two.
+- Pegula has won 12 games (85.7% win rate) against Blinkova, who has claimed two games.

-- In one match between Pegula and Blinkova, they have played 14.0 games and 2.0 sets per match on average.
+- In one match between Pegula and Blinkova, they have played 14 games and two sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.